youngde811/Shakespearean-Insult-Generator/README.md

 ## Latest News ##

+- _09/01/2023_: Version 1.5.1 is on TestFlight now.
+  - Switched to _FlashList_ component for better list rendering and performance.
+  - Nicer color scheme for drawer menu.

 - _08/31/2023_: Version 1.5.0 is on TestFlight for exercising.
   - New Navigation Drawer offering the menu options that used to be in the AppBar.
   - Stylistic improvements.